DaneshjouLab/AutoGKB/src/variant_extraction/README.md

 Extracts unique values for Phenotype Category, Significance, Metabolizer types, and Population types to create enumeration lists.
 Returns the DataFrame and a dictionary of cleaned enumeration values.

-`process_dataframe(df, num_rows=None)`:

-Processes a subset of the DataFrame (limited to num_rows if specified) to fetch NCBI data for each row.
-Uses tqdm for progress tracking during row processing.
-Calls process_row from ncbi_fetch.py to fetch PMCID and content.
-Combines the original DataFrame with fetched data and returns the result.

 `create_schema(enum_values)`: